shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 An item can only be infused with one spell at a time.
 If you infuse an infused item with another spell, the new spell overwrites the old spell.

-Infused items are infused permanently.
-They don’t lose their infusion when they leave your Tether Range, and they don’t expire after your Spell Duration.
-You may spend 1 hour to un-infuse a spell from an item.
+Infused items are infused permanently and don’t require sustaining to remain infused.
+You may spend 1 hour to un-infuse a spell from an item you infused.

 If the infused spell has range of Self, it targets the active user of the item.
 If the active user changes to another creature during the spell, the target switches to the new active user.
 If there is no active user, it targets no one, but does not end the spell early.